AMINZ Scholarships

 Receive financial support of up to $2,500, inc GST, to help cover costs incurred during your scholarship period.

-An interest in engaging with the AMINZ community and its values
+An interest in engaging with the AMINZ community and its values.

 You do not need to be an existing AMINZ member to apply.
 Applications are encouraged from people at all stages of their professional journey who share a passion for excellence in dispute resolution.